sensiml/open-gateway/README.md

 ## Installation (Windows, Mac)

-Currently the application uses bluepy for BLE connections, which is not supported on windows or Mac.
-You can still use the gateway application for TCP/IP and Serial connections, but you need to modify the requirements.txt file to not install bluepy.
-You can do that by removing bluepy as a dependency in requirements.txt.
-We are looking into adding BLE to Mac/Windows and welcome pull request which add support.
+Currently the application uses bluepy for BLE connections on linux, which is not supported on windows or Mac.
+We have experimental support for BLE on windows/OSx using bleak.
+If you are installing for windows, remove bluepy as a dependency in requirements.txt.

 ## Data Collection over Serial Source